LinuKKx/Kika-Kalolo.github.io/README.md

 2. NEVER assume that the link is SAFE because you know the sender.
 3. Look for spelling errors.
 4. If you are not expecting an email from someone or from a company, do **not** click it.

-**I should NOT have clicked on that link but how could I not, right?**

 # Cryptography